 Blepharoplasty Eye Lift Boston

 Some say that the eyes are “windows to the soul” – but sagging, drooping, and puffy swelling around the eyes can give the false impression of being a tired soul.
 The bright eyes of a vibrant person can be hidden by the surrounding changes.
-Though you may try highlighting them with eye shadow or dressing them with designer eyewear or colored contact lenses, often it’s your own natural frame that needs attention.
+Though you may try highlighting them with eye shadow, dressing them with designer eyewear, or wearing colored contact lenses, often it’s your own natural frame that needs attention.
 If so, perhaps an eye lift surgery at our cosmetic surgery practice is right for you.

 What is an Eye Lift?

 Eyelid lift surgery can help restore drooping upper eyelids or the puffy skin under the eyes that can make you look older and more tired than you feel.
 As we age and our skin loses its elasticity or succumbs to external forces (such as sun damage, gravity, air pollutants), sensitive spots such as around the eyes can look prematurely aged.

 If an eyelift procedure is right for you, we will discuss in detail what to expect before, during, and after the procedure.
 We customize the surgery to meet the unique needs of the individual, so each person will have a somewhat different experience, but you can be certain it will be just what you need.
 The procedure usually takes between one and two hours.
 An incision is made along the natural lines of your eyelids.
 Excess fat causing a baggy or droopy appearance and wrinkling or sagging skin are trimmed.
 Fine absorbable sutures are used to close the incision.